 Mullingar a Solid Alternative

 While Tullamore is a fine place to stay, it is most definitely worth considering Mullingar, which lies to the north of Kilbeggan, just past Lough Ennell.
-Around a 20-minute drive from the racecourse, it is conveniently located and much like Tullamore, it has four different places to stay.
-The centrally located options are Annebrook House, Mullingar Park, the Greville Arms and the Newbury Hotel.
-The first two mentioned boast the best guest ratings but you cannot go wrong with any of them.
+Around a 20-minute drive from the racecourse, it is conveniently located and, much like Tullamore, it has a few decent places to stay.
+In terms of sight-seeing, there is a cathedral called Christ the King Mullingar, Mullingar Town Park, and the town is most notably visited by anglers for the three lakes in the surrounding area: Lough Owel, Lough Derravaragh and Lough Ennell.

 About the Racecourse